leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab3-create-cloud-vmcluster/lab3-create-cloud-vmcluster.md

     If you plan to back up databases to Object Storage, see the network prerequisites in [Managing Exadata Database Backups.](https://docs.oracle.com/en-us/iaas/exadatacloud/exacs/ecs-managing-db-backup-and-recovery.html#GUID-0CA094F9-7160-43FA-AB23-D51986CBBE85)

-    **Network Security Groups**: Optionally, you can specify one or more network security groups (NSGs);for both the client and backup networks.
-NSGs function as virtual firewalls, allowing you to apply a set of ingress and egress security rules to your Exadata Cloud Service VM cluster.
+    **Network Security Groups**: Optionally, you can specify one or more network security groups (NSGs); for both the client and backup networks.
+NSGs function as virtual firewalls, allowing you to apply a set of ingress and egress security rules to your Exadata Database Service VM cluster.

       ![Configure Network Settings](./images/configure-network-settings.png " ")

-    **Hostname prefix**: Your choice of host name for the Exadata DB system.
-The host name must begin with an alphabetic character, and can contain only alphanumeric characters and hyphens (-).
+    **Hostname prefix**: Your choice of hostname for the Exadata DB system.
+The hostname must begin with an alphabetic character and can contain only alphanumeric characters and hyphens (-).
 The maximum number of characters allowed for an Exadata DB system is 12.

-    > **Note**: The host name must be unique within the subnet.
+    > **Note**: The hostname must be unique within the subnet.
 If it is not unique, the VM cluster will fail to provision.

     **Host domain name**: The domain name for the VM cluster.
-If the selected subnet uses the Oracle-provided Internet and VCN Resolver for DNS name resolution, this field displays the domain name for the subnet and it can't be changed.
+If the selected subnet uses the Oracle-provided Internet and VCN Resolver for DNS name resolution, this field displays the domain name for the subnet, and it can't be changed.
 Otherwise, you can provide your choice of a domain name.
 Hyphens (-) are not permitted.

-    If you plan to store database backups in Object Storage, Oracle recommends that you use a VCN Resolver for DNS name resolution for the client subnet because it automatically resolves the Swift endpoints used for backups.
+    Suppose you plan to store database backups in Object Storage.
+In that case, Oracle recommends using a VCN Resolver for DNS name resolution for the client subnet because it automatically resolves the Swift endpoints used for backups.

     **Host and domain URL**: This read-only field combines the host and domain names to display the fully qualified domain name (FQDN) for the database.
 The maximum length is 64 characters.

       ![Hostname, Host and domain URL](./images/hostname.png " ")

-12. Choose a **license type**: The type of license you want to use for the VM cluster.
+12. Choose a **license type**: The type of License you want to use for the VM cluster.
 Your choice affects metering for billing.

     **License Included** means the cost of the cloud service includes a license for the Database service.